Wade's Causeway: As a Roman causeway

-As a pre-Roman or medieval road
+As a pre-Roman road

 Whilst nineteenth- and to a lesser extent twentieth-century attitudes often suggested that any well-constructed pre-modern road surface must be Roman, late-twentieth-century archaeologists were more open to evaluating the structure within the context of a wider span of historical periods.
 After an early allowance by Phillips in 1853 that the causeway could be British rather than Roman there was a little further investigation of such a possibility.
 In 1994, the Royal Commission on the Historical Monuments of England began reviewing the date of origin for the Wheeldale causeway.
-Detailed air photography of the Cawthorn camps in 1999 site failed to find evidence of a road leading towards Wheeldale Moor from the camps to which it is historically related,.
-The causeway does not obviously connect to the main Roman road network.
+Detailed air photography of the Cawthorne camps in 1999 site failed to find evidence of a road leading towards Wheeldale Moor from the camps to which it is historically related and the causeway does not obviously connect to the main Roman road network.
 Several writers around the turn of the millennium began to express doubt about the established narrative for the structure as a Roman road.
 Twenty-first-century archaeologists then found several exemplars of other cambered, metalled roads that pre-date the Roman presence in Britain, and hence set precedence for the possibility of a pre-Roman origin for the Wheeldale causeway.
 Several sources from the mid-1990s onwards have suggested that the structure may be a pre-Roman (Iron Age) road of uncertain route or purpose.

+As a post-Roman (medieval) road

-Blood and Markham (1992) have proposed an interpretation of the structure as a post-Roman (medieval) road, possibly relating to the wool trade,.
+Blood and Markham (1992) have proposed an interpretation of the structure as a post-Roman (medieval) road, possibly relating to the wool trade.
 However, this is harder to reconcile chronologically with etymological explanations for the structure's naming.
 English Heritage states that it is "quite possible" that the causeway was used as a road during the medieval period despite being built much earlier.
 Similarly, Hartley, whilst accepting the structure as a Roman military road, believes it is unlikely that the causeway immediately fell out of use once its military use ceased.
 Drake recorded that by 1736 the causeway was "not now made use of," but there is no historical record covering its possible use as a road during the medieval period.